Airbus sees no major 2019 impact from possible U.S. tariffs

-BERLIN (Reuters) - Possible U.S. tariffs against Airbus (AIR.PA) aircraft and European parts are unlikely to have a major impact on the European planemaker’s 2019 results, but disruption cannot be ruled out, its chief executive said.
+BERLIN, Sept 16 (Reuters) - Possible U.S. tariffs against Airbus aircraft and European parts are unlikely to have a major impact on the European planemaker’s 2019 results, but disruption cannot be ruled out, its chief executive said.

 In an interview with Politico, released by German stablemate Die Welt on Monday, CEO Guillaume Faury the main risk was that airlines would refuse to buy Airbus jets because of the risk that repeat purchases would be rendered uneconomic by future tariffs.